 Taipei - Market Tour & Cooking Class.

 Day 2 - Tainan Travel by high-speed rail to Tainan.
-It’s a two-hour journey to the island’s oldest city, widely regarded as the food capital of the South.
+It’s a 2-hour journey to the island’s oldest city, widely regarded as the food capital of the South.
 Begin your day with a tasting walk along the ancient and famed Anping Old Street.
-This narrow and winding adventure will lead you to food vendors serving up a variety of streetside delicacies, from fresh fruit and Taiwanese meatballs to the ubiquitous sweet or savory ‘coffin bread’ (fried toast) creations.
+This narrow and winding adventure will lead you to food vendors serving up a variety of street-side delicacies, from fresh fruit and Taiwanese meatballs to the ubiquitous sweet or savory ‘coffin bread’ (fried toast).
 From there, get a dose of history and culture at Anping Fort.
 Built in 1624 by the Dutch, the edifice – which was originally called Fort Zeelandia – served as a Dutch trading hub.
 After the Dutch were ousted in 1661, the sprawling grounds were renamed Anping Fort.
-Afterwards, discover the unusual Anping Tree House.
-Once an old storage warehouse, the structure has since been taken over by a far-reaching Banyan tree, whose branches and roots now completely engulfed it.
-The result is a strange marriage of history, architecture and the power of nature.
-Dinner tonight is a truly special experience – a menuless meal served at a 100-year-old house built during the Qing dynasty.
+Afterwards, discover the unusual Anping Tree House, once an old storage warehouse, the structure has since been taken over by a far-reaching Banyan tree, whose branches and roots now completely engulfed it – the result is a strange marriage of history, architecture and power of nature.
+Dinner tonight is a truly special experience – a menu-less meal served at a 100-year-old house built during the Qing dynasty.
 The current owner is an antique-lover who has filled the home with fascinating pieces that surround you as you enjoy whatever Taiwanese delicacies are on offer that night, which could include braised pork belly, homemade sausages, steamed milkfish and all manner of seasonal vegetables, not to mention a host of fried snacks accompanied by endless pots of tea.

-Day 3 - Nantou Your day begins with a visit to Chikan Lou.
-Also known as Chikan Tower or Fort Provintia, it is one of the most important historic sites in Taiwan.
+Day 3 - Nantou Your day begins with a visit to Chikan Lou, also known as Chikan Tower or Fort Provintia, one of the most important historic sites in Taiwan.
 Chinese-style towers sit atop a foundation initially built by Dutch colonials, creating a unique hybrid structure surrounded by elegant lawns and the koi ponds.
 After this peaceful and contemplative visit, change gears as you enter the Hayashi Department Store – a beloved multi-story shopping centre.
 Opened in 1932 during Japanese rule, it was bombed by the U.S. in World War II.
 Beautifully restored and reopened in 2013, it now features museum-style exhibitions on local farming and handicrafts, as well as cutting-edge fashion, tech, a traditional tea shop, food court and observation deck.
-Having accomplished some sightseeing, it’s time to get active on a bamboo raft excursion on Cigu Lagoon.
-Sample freshly harvested grilled oysters lagoon-side and perhaps get the opportunity to harvest some yourself!
-After lunch, hit the road and travel about one-and-a-half hours north to Taichung.
+Having accomplished some sightseeing, head out to Cigu Lagoon for an opportunity to stand on a bamboo raft and sample some of the fisherman’s freshly harvested grilled oysters’ lagoon-side, you might even get the chance to harvest some yourself!
+After lunch, hit the road and travel about 1.5 hours north to Taichung.
 Here, you'll pay a visit to the Confucian Temple complex to gain some insight into Confucian philosophy.
-In the evening, join the owner of Spring Land Villa and her family for a home-cooked repast in a family-run guesthouse; this is bound to be a memorable local experience.
-The meal will likely include a traditional communal hot pot where freshly harvested local ingredients can be cooked to your liking in various flavorful broths with accompanying sauces.
+In the evening, enjoy a delicious meal at a local Nantou fresh fish restaurant.

-Day 4 - Taichung & Sun Moon Lake After breakfast at the guesthouse, make tracks for Sun Moon Lake, Taiwan's only natural lagoon.
+Day 4 - Sun Moon Lake & Taichung After breakfast at the guesthouse, make tracks for Sun Moon Lake, Taiwan's only natural lagoon.
 It’s an excellent backdrop for some cycling, so today you’ll set out on a 1.5-hour bike ride around Sun Moon Lake, taking in the full beauty of the lake and its surrounding green hills, followed by a picnic lunch made with quality, local produce.
-After lunch, continue to the Wufeng Lin Family Mansion and Garden, Taiwan's finest traditional compound (approximately 2 hours).
+After lunch, continue to Taichung and the Wufeng Lin Family Mansion and Garden, Taiwan's finest traditional compound (approximately 2 hours).
 Enjoy plenty of time to explore the stately mansion and gardens, before a free evening to explore on your own.
-Dinner is free tonight so be sure to ask your leader for recommendations at Fengchia night market!
+Be sure to ask your leader for dinner recommendations at Fengchia night market!

 Day 5 - Yilan Head out of town this morning to a restaurant in Taoyuan.
 Here, you’ll learn to make xiao long bao (steam soup dumplings) in a DIY class.
-Originating in the Jiangnan region of China, these little flavor bombs can be tricky to create but are well-worth the effort.
-Under the guidance an expert cook, create the filling (usually gelantinsed ground pork) and learn the delicate art of shaping their thin shells, before steaming these small morsels in bamboo baskets.
+Originating in the Jiangnan region of China, these little flavour bombs can be tricky to create but are well-worth the effort.
+Under the guidance an expert cook, create the filling (usually gelatinised ground pork) and learn the delicate art of shaping their thin shells, before steaming these small morsels in bamboo baskets.
 Then sit down and enjoy your creations for a satisfying lunch.
-Back in Yilan, you’ll get the chance to try their renowned jar-roasted chicken for dinner.
+After lunch, head to Yilan, where you’ll get the chance to try the renowned jar-roasted chicken for dinner.
 In a legendary but unassuming eatery, 130 to 150-day-old free range hens are marinated in herbs, garlic, cumin and a medley of other spices, and then cooked in earthen jar ovens until smoky and beautifully tender.
-Depending on when you arrive back in Yilan, there may also be time to enjoy a relaxing soak the hot springs at the hotel.
+Depending on when you arrive at your hotel in Yilan, there may also be time to enjoy a relaxing soak in the attached hot springs.